 Now that you know what types of tools you need, you should consider the top brands for HVAC tools.
 After all, a tool is only as good as its manufacturer.
 Trust is probably the number one consideration for contractors looking to invest in heating and cooling tools, especially when it’s for their business and employees.
 Let’s take a look at some top brands:

 Milwaukee tool is considered one of the most trustworthy brands for HVAC.
 They’ve been in business since 1924 which gives contractors an idea of how reliable they are in the marketplace.
-They are known for appealing directly to “real users” rather than just marketing their tools for anybody.
+They are known for appealing directly to “real users” rather than just marketing their tools to anybody.
 Milwaukee makes trade-specific equipment that is built for durability.

 Hilmor is another popular brand for HVAC tools.
 They are known as one of the more innovative manufacturers and provide considerable value to contractors.
 Whether you are looking for gauges, hoses, manifolds, or another type of equipment, Hilmor is going to provide a solution, and an innovative one, at that.
 Check out their duel readout thermometer.